prokopto-dev/fabric-plus/README.md

 ## Notes:

 - Requires Python 3.8+; typing has been added pretty aggressively throughout the library, and as a result, you will need to have a slightly newer version of python than is technically required by the base `Fabric` library.
+- Changed default host key handling to do "Warning" instead of "AutoAdd" (default currently in `Fabric`)

 ## Goals